-We rely on volunteer blood donors like you, your friends, neighbors and co-workers to meet these needs.
+CHOC relies on volunteer blood donors like you, your friends, neighbors and co-workers to meet the needs of our patients.
 Every time our volunteers donate, they leave knowing they are having direct impact on the recovery of a child.
-Your blood donation gives these children a better chance at a healthy life.
+Your blood donation gives children a better chance at a healthy life.

 Coordinate a Blood Drive

 Coordinating a blood drive is one of the best ways to support your community.
 Get together with your friends, work, school, church, service organization or anyone else and we will reserve time at our center specifically for your group.
 Coordinating a blood drive is easy to do, takes very little effort and produces big life-saving results.
 For more information or to set up a blood drive, please call 714-509-8339.

 CHOC also offers a unique designated donor program which allows your blood donation to be directed to a specific child in need.
 Each unit of blood is tested and if accepted and compatible will be available for the specific child.
 No blood is ever wasted and if the donation is not compatible or the child does not need the blood at the time, it will be released to another child in need.
 Blood donations must be received at least four days before the child’s anticipated need.
 Families can set up a designated donor program by calling 714-509-8339 and then begin recruiting donors.